MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 You can find how-to documentation on adding speech in the [Add speech to messages](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-text-to-speech?view=azure-bot-service-3.0) page.

 ## Input Hints ##
 Cortana requires a hint as to whether or not to open the microphone to have a conversation.
 The resulting behavior depends on the type of device.
-A device with a screen (like a Windows 10 device) will behave differently than a headless device (like an Invoke speaker).
+A device with a screen (like a Windows 10 device) behaves differently from a headless device (like an Invoke speaker).

 | Hint | Has Display | No Display |
 | --- | --- | --- |